cbor-wg/CBORbis/draft-ietf-cbor-7049bis.md

 other bytes associated with the type.

 Major type 0:
-: an unsigned integer.
-The 5-bit additional information is either the integer itself (for additional information values 0 through 23) or the length of additional data.
-Additional information 24 means the value is represented in an additional uint8_t, 25 means a uint16_t, 26 means a uint32_t, and 27 means a uint64_t.
+: an integer in the range 0..2**64-1 inclusive.
+The value of the encoded item is the argument itself.
 For example, the integer 10 is denoted as the one byte 0b000_01010 (major type 0, additional information 10).
 The integer 500 would be 0b000_11001 (major type 0, additional information 25) followed by the two bytes 0x01f4, which is 500 in decimal.

 Major type 1:
-: a negative integer.
-The encoding follows the rules for unsigned integers (major type 0), except that the value is then -1 minus the encoded unsigned integer.
+: a negative integer in the range -2**64..-1 inclusive.
+The value of the item is -1 minus the argument.
 For example, the integer -500 would be 0b001_11001 (major type 1, additional information 25) followed by the two bytes 0x01f3, which is 499 in decimal.

 Major type 2:
 : a byte string.
-The string's length in bytes is represented following the rules for positive integers (major type 0).
+The number of bytes in the string is equal to the argument.
 For example, a byte string whose length is 5 would have an initial byte of 0b010_00101 (major type 2, additional information 5 for the length), followed by 5 bytes of binary content.
 A byte string whose length is 500 would